cl-tim/signata-docs/docs/source/index.rst

 * See :doc:`integrations` for implementation details on integrations with the Signata platform.
 * See :doc:`risk` for information on the Risk Oracle solution.
 * See :doc:`veriswap` for information about the Veriswap service.
+* See :doc:`links` for links to development communities and other connected services.

 .. note::